christiankyle-ching/christiankyle-ching/README.md

 # Hi, I'm Kyle! 👋
+I'm currently a Full-Stack Software Engineer at [Dynameyes](https://www.dynameyes.dev/), building web apps using VueJS (TypeScript) and Django ([GraphQL using Graphene](https://docs.graphene-python.org/)).

-I'm a hobbyist developer focused in Web or App development.
-Doing random projects such as websites, apps, or even small scripts that may help you.
+I'm also a hobbyist developer, doing random personal projects such as websites, apps, or even small scripts that may help you.

 ## Portfolio